Bérenger Saunière: Church renovations

 The presbytery was one of several building projects Saunière launched around the village.
-He renovated the interior and exterior of the local church, as recommended by the architect Guiraud Cals in his Report dated 1853.
+He renovated the interior and exterior of the local church, as recommended by the architect Guiraud Cals in his report dated 1853.
 A receipt dated 5 June 1887 shows the first renovations involved the re-flooring of the church.
-A new altar to the value of 700 francs was donated by a wealthy benefactress of monarchist persuasion, Mme Marie Cavailhé in July 1887.
-New stained-glass windows were fitted that cost 1,350 francs, that Saunière settled in three installments – April 1897, April 1899 and January 1900.
+A new altar to the value of 700 francs was donated by a wealthy benefactress of monarchist persuasion, Mme Marie Cavailhé, in July 1887.
+New stained-glass windows were fitted that cost 1,350 francs, which Saunière settled in three installments – April 1897, April 1899, and January 1900.

-In November 1896 Saunière commissioned prestigious sculptor and painter Giscard of Toulouse (established in 1855) to decorate his church with new statues of the saints, Stations of the Cross, Baptismal font with statues of John baptising Jesus (bearing Ecce Agnus Dei), a bas-relief of Jesus giving the Sermon on the Mount above the confessional, and a figure of a Devil supporting a Holy Water Stoup surmounted by Angels making the Sign of the Cross, bearing the inscriptions BS and Par Ce Signe Tu Le Vaincras ("By this sign you will conquer him").
+In November 1896 Saunière commissioned the prestigious sculptor and painter Giscard of Toulouse (established in 1855) to decorate his church with new statues of the saints, Stations of the Cross, baptismal font with statues of John baptising Jesus (bearing Ecce Agnus Dei), a bas-relief of Jesus giving the Sermon on the Mount above the confessional, and a figure of a Devil supporting a holy water stoup surmounted by angels making the sign of the cross, bearing the inscriptions BS and Par Ce Signe Tu Le Vaincras ("By this sign you will conquer him").
 All these items were chosen by Saunière from Giscard's catalogue.
 Although the 1896 edition of Giscard's catalogue has not survived, and later catalogues omit the statue of the Devil, its head bears a resemblance to the one found on the statue of the dragon being vanquished by Saint Michael that was also made by Giscard.
-The total sum involved was 2,500 francs paid in annual installments of 500 francs by Saunière beginning from the end of December 1897.
+The total sum involved was 2,500 francs, paid in annual instalments of 500 francs by Saunière beginning at the end of December 1897.

 Following Sauniere's renovations and redecoratations, the church was re-dedicated on the feast of Pentecost 1897 by his bishop, Monsignor Billard.

 Construction of the estate

-Saunière built a grand estate between the years 1898-1905 that also involved buying several plots of land.
+Saunière built a grand estate between the years 1898 and 1905 that also involved buying several plots of land.
 This included the Renaissance-style Villa Bethania, the Tour Magdala (that he used as his personal library) connected to an orangery by a belvedere with rooms underneath, a garden with a pool and a cage for monkeys – all in the name of his maidservant, Marie Dénarnaud.